HIV conversion sickness?

 I went to a doctor and they took some blood tests, I don't know what, but the doctor said that it was a bacterial infection and I was given antibiotics.
 The fever and swollen glands ceased, but I still have aching muscles and joints, which has been going on for seven weeks after the fever.
 The aching is light, and varies in location from my underarms, overarms, legs, and thighs.
 Are these signs of HIV conversion sickness and do HIV antibodies only develop after the fever symptoms and not before this?

-HIV is transmitted through body fluids including blood, semen, and vaginal fluid.
+HIV is transmitted through body fluids including blood, breast milk, semen, and vaginal fluid.
 It’s possible to contract HIV while receiving oral sex without a condom, but the risk is very low.
-In fact, there's a higher chance of getting other sexually transmitted infections (STIs) like chlamydia or gonorrhea from unprotected oral sex.
+In fact, there's a higher chance of getting other sexually transmitted infections (STIs), such as chlamydia or gonorrhea, from unprotected oral sex.
 After possible exposure to HIV, fast treatment can greatly reduce the chance of infection.
 Dubbed post-exposure prophylaxis or PEP, the treatment consists of a four-week regimen of antiretroviral medication.
 Even if HIV is contracted, some research has shown that starting antiretroviral treatment during the acute period could prove extremely beneficial for long-term health by decreasing the severity of the illness.
 Another reason to begin antiretroviral treatment early is that during the acute stage, individuals with HIV are extremely infectious.
 However, receiving proper treatment makes them less likely to infect others.
-More research still needs to be done to understand exactly how antiretroviral treatment can help those already infected.

 During ARS, the immune system is working in overdrive to combat the quickly spreading virus.
-Individuals vary in what symptoms they experience and how long the symptoms last, but common symptoms of conversion sickness (affecting about 50 to 90 percent of individuals who contract HIV) include:
+Individuals vary in what symptoms they experience and how long the symptoms last, but common symptoms of conversion sickness include: